Esperanzah!: Characteristics

 Two stages are built to be used by more than 20 groups.
 The stage "côté jardin" showcases artists of various origins who remain true to their roots or offer musical projects that combine instruments, rhythms and melodies from different traditions.
 As for the "côté cour" stage, it is more urban and offers a mix of genres between traditional rhythms and more modern music.
-Artists hosted include: Tryo, Manu Chao, Patti Smith, La Ruda Salska, Les Ogres de Barback, La Rue Ketanou, La Kinky Beat, Les Hurlements d'Leo, La Phaze, N&SK, Dub Incoroporation, Balkan Beat Box, Marcel et son Orchestre, Saule, Hocus Pocus, Fauve, and others.
+Artists hosted include: Tryo, Manu Chao, Patti Smith, La Ruda Salska, Les Ogres de Barback, La Rue Ketanou, La Kinky Beat, Les Hurlements d'Leo, La Phaze, N&SK, Dub Incorporation, Balkan Beat Box, Marcel et son Orchestre, Saule, Hocus Pocus, Fauve, and others.

 The festival also offers film screenings, artistic creations, conferences, activities for children, craftsmen and restaurants from around the world, street artists, a fair trade cocktail bar, Esperanzah! radio 24 hours a day and two campsites.
 The public is also educated on the importance of sorting waste.